datarhei/restreamer/docs/guides-twitch.md

 ## Push to Twitch

-To push your video stream to Twitch, you have to check the field "External RTMP-Streaming-Server" and enter the RTMP-URL from above into the field ...
+To push your video stream to Twitch, you have to check the field "External Streaming-Server", select "RTMP", and enter the RTMP-URL from above into the field ...
 ![Twitch Streaming](../img/guides-streaming-external-twitch.png)

 ... and press "Start":